Alex3397/every-new-manjaro-setup-config/README.md

 }
 ```

-If you got a fresh install feel free to just erase everything in the config file and make it like so:
+If you got a fresh install feel free to just erase everything in the config file and make it like this:

 ```bash
 #user html;